Taylor-Hall3/03-Match-3/README.md

 # 03-Match-3

-Exercise for MSCH-C220, 28 September 2021
+Project for MSCH-C220, 09 October 2021

-Adding music, sound, typeface changes, and several "juicy" features to a simple match-3 game.
+A simple match 3 game

 ## To play